Differentially Private Continual Release of Histograms and Related Queries: Histogram Queries Parameterized in Maximum Query Output

-Note that when we run $Adv(x,y)$ on side $x$, the interval partitioning is created according to $x$ and according to the outputs of $H$.
-Also for each interval, the input given to $H$ is based on the counts for $x$.
-When we run $Adv(y,x)$ on side $x$, we partition according to $y$ and outputs of $H$, and the input given to $H$ is based on the counts for $x$.
-Thus in both cases the same input is given to $H$, and hence, to prove Inequality~\ref{eq:viewsxyswitched}, it suffices to show that \emph{when running $Adv(x,y)$ on side $x$ and $Adv(y,x)$ on side $x$, the probabilities of getting a given partition into intervals are $e^{\epsilon}$-close}.
-To simplify notation, we denote running $Adv(x, y)$ on side $x$ as $\run(x)$, and $Adv(y, x)$ on side $x$ as $\run(y)$.
+We now prove (\ref{appeq:viewsxyswitchedK}).
+Recall that when we run $Adv(x,y)$ on side $x$, the interval partitioning is created according to $x$ and the outputs of $H$.
+Also for each interval, the input given to $H$ is based on the counts for $x$, as we consider side $x$.
+When we run $Adv(y,x)$ on side $x$, then the interval partitioning is created according to $y$ and for each interval we give the counts for $x$ as input to $H$.
+Thus in both cases the input given to $H$ is based on the counts for $x$, and hence, to prove inequality \ref{appeq:viewsxyswitchedK}, it suffices to show that \emph{when running $Adv(x,y)$ on side $x$ and $Adv(y,x)$ on side $x$, the probabilities of getting a given partition and thresholds are $e^{2\epsilon/3}$-close.} To simplify notation, we denote running $Adv(x,y)$ on side $x$ as $\mathrm{run}(x)$, and $Adv(y,x)$ on side $x$ as $\mathrm{run}(y)$.